treyhunner/treyhunner.github.com/source/_posts/2019-03-25-abusing-and-overusing-list-comprehensions-in-python.markdown

 ## Needless work

+>>**_TP**: _A good section.
+I have some concerns:- I haven't written any such code (maybe silly to ask also) but can you answer if our file is in some GB does processing 'word_list.txt' will make difference in terms of memory consumption.
+I don't know how Counter() works with such iterables and I was also thinking if you should include output also in support of your answer or not.

 Sometimes you'll see comprehensions that shouldn't be replaced by another construct but should instead be **removed entirely**, leaving only the iterable they loop over.